Anish-100/weather-query/README.md

 # weather-query
 A text-based weather service that provides weather details based on location or local file data.
 Uses Nominatim for geolocation and National Weather Service for obtaining weather data.

-Below is a **fully copy-and-paste-ready README section**.
-No extra commentary, just the instructions.

 ---

 ## Program Input Instructions